 This estimate shows how much a forex day trader could make in a month by executing 100 trades:

 - 55 trades were profitable: 55 x $80 = $4,400

 - 45 trades were losers: 45 x ($50) = ($2,250)

-Gross profit is $4,400 - $2,250 = $2,150 if no commissions (win rate would likely be lower though)
+Gross profit: $4,400 - $2,250 = $2,150 if no commissions (win rate would likely be lower)

-Net profit is $2,150 - $500 = $1, 650 if using a commission broker (win rate would be like be higher though)
+Net profit: $2,150 - $500 = $1, 650 if using a commission broker (win rate would likely be higher)

 Slippage is an inevitable part of trading.
-It results in a larger loss than expected, even when using a stop loss order.
+It results in a larger loss than expected, even when using a stop-loss order.
 It's common in very rapidly moving markets.

-This simple risk-controlled strategy indicates that with a 55% win rate, and making more on winners than is lost on losers, it's possible to attain returns north of 20% per month forex day trading.
-Most traders shouldn't expect to make this much; while it sounds easy, in reality, it's more difficult.
+This simple risk-controlled strategy indicates that with a 55% win rate, and making more on winners than you lose on losing trades, it's possible to attain returns greater than 20% per month with forex day trading.
+Most traders shouldn't expect to make that much; while it sounds simple, in reality, it's more difficult.